SQL vs NoSQL: Which one is better to use?

 Keeping that in mind, some of the important differences between the SQL and NoSQL databases are given as follows:

-Let’s imagine that in the database world, everyone speaks English.
-So it would be quite confusing if you started speaking Hindi in the middle of that (not to mention idiotic).
+Let’s imagine that in the database world, everyone speaks X Language.
+So it would be quite confusing if you started speaking Y language in the middle of that.
 This is the case with SQL databases.
 The SQL databases manipulate the data based on SQL which is one of the most versatile and widely-used language options available.
 While this makes it a safe choice especially for complex queries, it can also be restrictive.
-This is because it requires the use of predefined schemas to determine the structure of data before you work with it and changing the structure can be quite confusing (like using Hindi).
+This is because it requires the use of predefined schemas to determine the structure of data before you work with it and changing the structure can be quite confusing (like using Y language).

-Now again imagine a database world where multiple languages are spoken.
-While this world would be a little chaotic, speaking Hindi would be fine because you would be sure to find a fellow idiot!
-This is a NoSQL database which has a dynamic schema for unstructured data.
-In here, data is stored in many ways which means it can be document-oriented, column-oriented, graph-based, etc. This flexibility means that documents can be created without having a defined structure and so each document can have its own unique structure.
+Now again imagine a database world where multiple languages like are spoken.
+While this world would be a little chaotic, speaking Y language would be fine because you would be sure to find a fellow idiot!
+This is a NoSQL database that has a dynamic schema for unstructured data.
+Here, data is stored in many ways which means it can be document-oriented, column-oriented, graph-based, etc. This flexibility means that documents can be created without having a defined structure and so each document can have its own unique structure.

 Think about a tall building in your neighborhood.
 If given the option, would it be better to add more floors in this building or create a new building entirely for more residents?